 value = ENV["MY_VARIABLE"]

-Rubyor in a YAML file, for example database.yml
+Rubyor in a YAML file, e.g database.yml

 <%= ENV.fetch("MY_VARIABLE") %>